 Like all American institutions, medicine has been shaped by a legacy of racial injustice.
 Racism permeates clinical practice and biomedical research, public health policy, and academic advancement.
 Its influence on medical education is even more profound.
 It is through medical education that racism and bias in medicine are perpetuated across generations.
 In recent years medical schools have begun to tackle this deeply-ingrained reality.
 Most efforts, however, focus largely on curriculum, recruitment strategies, and unconscious bias training, actions that fall short of addressing systemic racism.
 Dismantling racism in medical school settings requires a strategy that is broadly transformative, ongoing, people-dependent, and responsive to the world around us.

-The Josiah Macy, Jr. Foundation has funded a three-year Anti-Racist Transformation (ART) in Medical Education project to replicate Icahn School of Medicine and Mount Sinai’s (ISMMS) change-management strategy at eight to 10 partner medical schools in the United States and Canada.
+The Josiah Macy, Jr. Foundation has funded a three-year Anti-Racist Transformation (ART) in Medical Education project to replicate Icahn School of Medicine and Mount Sinai’s (ISMMS) change-management strategy at 11 partner medical schools in the United States and Canada.

 The aims of the project are to: